christophfeinauer/kpex/README.md

 kpex.test()
 ```

-This was tested on Python 3.6.0
+Everything was tested on Python 3.6.0

 Usage
 -----